dryas/impactjs-minimap/README.md

 Features
 --------

- * Generate minimap on the fly, no "pre-rendered" images needed
+ * Generate multiple(!) minimaps in different sized (e.g. minimap vs. commander map) on the fly, no "pre-rendered" images needed
  * Choose which layers of the map should be displayed on the minimap
  * Display entities and their movement by entity type on the map
  * Choose if you want the entities displayed as a rectancle or as an image